sidgurun/Lya_zelda/docs/Tutorial_MCMC.rst

 .. image:: figs_and_codes/fig_Tutorial_4_2.png
    :width: 600

 Now let's do a correlation plot to see where the walkers are.
-For this we will use the function `make_corner_plots` which is define just below in this same page, in :ref:`my-correlations`.
+For this we will use the function `make_corner_plots` which is define just below in this same page, in :ref:`my-reference-label` .

 .. code:: python